gryphonmyers/beets-wanted-albums-plugin/README.rst

-Beets Wanted Albums Plugin for Beets
+Wanted Albums Plugin for Beets
 ==============================

 Plugin for the music library manager,